 When the follicles are affected, the hair loss is often related to conditions in the scalp, such as irritation, scale and scarring.

 When alopecia happens gradually, it may just be due to aging.
-Hereditary hair loss is the most common cause of hair loss, affecting about 80 million individuals in the United States, according to the American Academy of Dermatology.
-Specifically, it is known as female or male-pattern baldness.
+Hereditary hair loss is the most common cause of hair loss.
+This type of alopecia is known as androgenic alopecia, better known as female or male-pattern baldness.
 Age and family history are often factors.
 However, in some cases, a biopsy of the skin is needed to confirm the diagnosis.

 More than 50 percent of men over the age of 50 will be affected by male-pattern baldness, which is often characterized by a receding hairline or thinning of the hair on the back or vertex of the scalp.
 Women tend to keep their hairline, but experience thinning hair, with the first sign of hair loss being a widening part.

 “Both men and women experience hair loss as a result of the aging process.
 The extent, distribution, rate of development and age of onset are all individually determined,” Dr. Zelac says.